jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 Save the file and then do ``sudo udevadm control --reload-rules`` to apply the rules.
-No need to reboot the computer, just unplug your frame grabber, wait a few seconds, replug it and then do ``ls -l /dev/video*`` to confirm that the rule worked.
+No need to reboot the computer, just unplug your frame grabber, wait a few seconds, re-plug it and then do ``ls -l /dev/video*`` to confirm that the rule worked.
 If this didn't work, these pages have some useful info for debugging ``udev`` and ``video4linux`` rules: